Skip to Content

 Once you have the essentials planned and booked, you’ll still have a few things that you want to do.
 You may consider booking some tours – either city tours or tours of specific attractions (separate from the admission).
 You can price out some tours here.

-While some of these things can be purchased once you are in Europe, it may be easier to do research before you go.
-You may also consider a day trip to other locations, and that’s something that’s easier to plan in advance.
+While some of these things can be purchased once you are in Europe, it may be easier to research before you go.
+You may also consider a day trip to other locations, and that’s easier to plan.

 Because you’ll probably want to use your credit cards on your trip, you’ll want to check to see what the foreign transaction fees are.
 They can add up, but many cards won’t charge a fee.
 You should also contact your banks to make sure that they know you are traveling overseas.